 - Is HIV and AIDS an occupational concern?

 - What occupations are at higher risk of exposure to HIV?

 The Human Immunodeficiency Virus (HIV) is a virus that infects the immune system.
-Acquired Immune Deficiency Syndrome (AIDS).
+While HIV infection is a medically manageable chronic condition, if left untreated, it can cause a weakened immune system or acquired immune deficiency syndrome (AIDS).
 AIDS is the most advanced stage of the HIV infection and causes the immune system to become vulnerable to other infections.
 HIV can also be known as "the AIDS virus."

 The full name for AIDS describes several of the characteristics of the disease.